 In 2010, TPL managed the acquisition of 84-acre Kiket Island, a privately owned island just east of La Conner that almost became a nuclear power plant in the 1970s.
 For nearly three decades, the land remained almost untouched by the next buyer who built...
 Read more

 In 1850, 5,000 members of the Shaker religion lived in communal villages from Maine to Ohio.
-Today, only four practicing Shakers are alive—all living at the 1,700-acre Sabbathday Lake Shaker Village, Forest and Farm located 20 miles north of Portland,...
-Read more
+Today the last practicing Shakers reside at 1,700-acre Sabbathday Lake Shaker Village, Forest and Farm located 20 miles north of Portland, Maine.

 A short drive from Cleveland and Akron, the Cuyahoga Valley National Park conserves the Cuyahoga River valley and historic canal and railroad corridors in Summit and Cuyahoga counties.